input-output-hk/marlowe-doc/docs/platform-and-architecture/marlowe-language-guide.md

 The second contract is itself another `When` – asking for a decision from bob – but inside that, there is a choice: If `alice` and `bob` agree on what to do, it is done; if not, `carol` is asked to arbitrate and make a decision.

-In general, `When` offers a list of cases, each with an action and a corresponding contract that is triggered when that action happens.
+In general, `When` offers a list of cases, each with an action and a corresponding contract triggered when that action happens.
 Using this we can allow for the option of `bob` making the first choice, rather than `alice`, like this:

      When [ Case aliceChoice
                   (When [ Case bobChoice